5 smart ways to make money in volatile stock market

 As an asset class, stocks are volatile by nature.
 There are numerous reasons for volatility in the stock market and it should be accepted as the underlying reality of investing.
 Unless there is a market-wide consensus of the future, a trend cannot be in place and until a trend is in place, markets will always be volatile.
 Every trader/investor should be equipped with strategies to make profits in such uncertain scenarios.
-Here are 5 ways to make money in a volatile market:
+Here are the top five ways to make money in a volatile market:

 1. Options Strategies – There are several ways of making money in volatile scenarios using options strategies.
 Some popular strategies include short straddles, short strangles, iron condor, covered call etc. Any strategy which involves selling either at the money or Out of The Money (OTM) or At The Money (ATM) options with an expectation that the market direction will not change much and the options premiums will decay significantly or expire worthlessly, thereby generating profits for the writer.
 Selling options in volatile scenarios can be very tempting but it is extremely important to be hedged, otherwise, the downside could be higher if you are wrong.
 4 legged options strategies such as Iron Condor and Iron butterfly give you the perfect hedge.
 It is a good strategy to enter these strategies across different stocks with low correlation so that you have a higher probability of success.
 A covered call is a very effective and yet simple strategy that works very well.
 In fact, it is designed to make the maximum amount of money in moderately volatile markets where the price of the underlying is within a tight range and the options premiums are high.
 Executing covered call strategy successfully over a period of time helps generate extra returns on a stock.